BadrAlioui/boutique_shop/README.md

 - **Tests:**
   - Extensive tests cover forms (e.g., `ProductForm`, `ReviewForm`, `RefundForm`), model validations, and view functionality (product listing, payment processing, refund requests, etc.).

+### User Registration & Seamless Checkout

+Our registration process is designed with your convenience in mind.
+When users sign up, they’re asked to enter their shipping address right away.
+This means that when it’s time to check out, their delivery details are already saved, making the entire ordering process fast and hassle-free.

+This feature helps to:
+- Simplify checkout by eliminating the need to re-enter shipping information.
+- Enhance the overall user experience.
+- Save time, reducing friction during the ordering process.

 ## Testing Overview

 The project includes a robust test suite that covers: